 Principles for Responsible Investment

-The Firm became a signatory of the internationally recognised Principles for Responsible Investment (PRI) in 2020 and will provide a Transparency Report in accordance with the reporting requirements in Q1 2021.
+The Firm became a signatory of the internationally recognised Principles for Responsible Investment (PRI) in 2020.
 The Firm recognises this commitment as a way to embed current and future responsible investment considerations in both the investment process and promote ongoing positive firm culture.

 The PRI is the world’s leading proponent of responsible investment.
 It works to understand the investment implications of ESG factors and to support its international network of investor signatories in integrating these factors into their investment and ownership decisions.
 The PRI acts in the long-term interests of its signatories, of the financial markets and economies in which they operate and ultimately of the environment and society as a whole.